rajatrajoria/private-ai-gateway/README.md

 That used `/v1/chat` because it's a short question.
 For anything that might take more than a minute or so on real data, use `/v1/jobs` instead — see "Why two ways to call the model" below.

+You also have a private chat UI running at [http://127.0.0.1:3000](http://127.0.0.1:3000) — only reachable from this machine. **Use the "Qwen2.5 7B (tuned)" model in its selector, not the raw `qwen2.5:7b-instruct-q4_K_M` entry** — the raw entry has no thread/context settings attached, so on a cold model load it falls back to Ollama's own defaults (auto-detected thread count, ~4K context), silently reintroducing the exact performance and context-truncation bugs documented in `TECHNICAL_OVERVIEW.md` §4.
+The "(tuned)" preset pins the same `num_thread`/`num_ctx` values the gateway itself uses, and is already set as the default model so a fresh browser session picks it automatically.

 You now already have a public URL, without any extra setup — `start.ps1`/ `start.sh` starts a free Cloudflare Quick Tunnel automatically when